bankscrap/bankscrap/README.md

     $ bank_scrap balance bbva --user YOUR_BBVA_USER --password YOUR_BBVA_PASSWORD

 ###### ING Direct
-ING needs one more argument: your bithday.
+ING needs one more argument: your birthday.

     $ bank_scrap balance ing --user YOUR_DNI --password YOUR_PASSWORD --extra=birthday:01/01/1980